digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-38.md

 * Introducing two new thesists to INTO-CPS for analyzing a drone coverage algorithm and a terrestrial vehicles platooning one.
 * Working on formal definition of a platoon scenario to prove simple safety properties, using PVS for both verification and co-simulation

+#### Casper
+* Working on creating a structure for digital twin projects with experiments, tracability, visualisation of data and processes and so forth.
+* Working with mirgita on rabbit mq time synchronisation and practitioners paper
+* reviewing paper for Annsim

 ## Sub-projects status